-Are you working on a litigated case involving work and disability?
-A Job Analysis can help in many ways!
-A job analysis involves the process of gathering, evaluating, and recording objective data about a specific job.
-It evaluates what an employee does, why the work is done, how the work is done, results of the work, the skills, knowledge, and abilities required to perform the work, and the context in which the work fits into the organizational structure.
+Capturing what the job is all about helps to evaluate what an employee does, why the work is done, how the work is done, results of the work, the skills, knowledge, and abilities required to perform the work, and the context in which the work fits into the organizational structure.

 A complete analysis involves visiting the job site to witness the job being performed and interviewing supervisors and employees about the accuracy of existing job descriptions.
-Consulting with management and incumbents of the job along with digital video recording allows for a critical analysis of the parameters of performance pertaining to physical demands.
+(And that’s a story in itself!)
+It sure can be an interesting tour and communication experience!

 This understanding allows me as a vocational expert to make recommendations for reasonable accommodations and to testify to the efforts of the employer to provide reasonable accommodations.

 Need help with a litigated case involving disability and work?

 Vocational Resources Plus, LLC * lcpresourcesplus.com * 515-778-0634 * email@example.com